 If you’re in a motor vehicle accident, the first thing you should do is ensure your safety.
 Dr. Martin-Gill says you should remain in your vehicle unless the vehicle itself is unsafe (for example, if it’s on fire).
 Exiting your vehicle onto a highway or roadway can be dangerous.

 If your car is on fire or otherwise unsafe, exit the vehicle if you can and get to safety.
-Once you’ve ensured the safety of yourself and any other passengers, call 911 and wait for emergency responders to arrive.
+Once you’ve ensured your safety and that of any other passengers, call 911 and wait for emergency responders to arrive.

 What should I do if someone else is injured in a car accident?